So your job search is going well, you've sent your tailored CV to a few jobs, and finally, the interviews have started to roll in. Well Done!

 Your job is to make sure it's the right impression.

-This blog isn't going to tell you how to dress, but give you some advice on things that you might want to avoid and ideas to research before doing into your wardrobe or hitting up ASOS.
+This blog isn't going to tell you how to dress professionally for an interview, but give you some advice on things that you might want to avoid and ideas to research before doing into your wardrobe or hitting up ASOS.

+Ask yourself what should I wear for an interview?
 Do some research, yes more research!
-Deep dive into the company culture, find out if they have a dress code.
+Deep dive into the company culture, find out if they have an interview dress code.
 If you turn up in a suit and everyone that interviews you are wearing jeans you're going to feel uncomfortable.
 It might even come across that you haven't researched or don't understand their culture.

 Make sure you're comfortable in what you are wearing, don't wear it for the first time on the day of the interview.
 If you're not a suit person, but the companies employees all wear suits, it's not a great idea to go and buy a brand new one.
 First off you won't feel yourself, you won't know how the suit behaves, does it wrinkle, are the arms to restricting, will you be too warm.